-&lt;sup>4The phrase "with respect to the modulus m" is, in Gauss's Latin, secundum modulum m [33, §2].
-For reasons unknown to me, the English translation [34] sticks to Latin, in the shorter form "modulo m."
+4The phrase "with respect to the modulus m" is, in Gauss's Latin, secundum modulum m [33, §2].
+For reasons unknown to me, the English translation [34] sticks to Latin, but drops the preposition secundum and puts modulus in the dative or ablative case, as in "modulo m."

 I shall propose that Euclid's question is, "Can we simplify the anthy-phaeretic definition of proportion, that is, the definition based on the method of finding greatest common divisors [the Euclidean Algorithm]?"
-I think this proposal is at least hinted at by David Fowler in The Mathematics of Plato's Academy [31], which is all about anthyphaeresis, though it does not say too much about Euclid's arithmetic as such.
+I think this proposal is at least hinted at by David Fowler in The Mathematics of Plato's Academy [31], which is all about anthyphaeresis, although the book does not say a great deal about Euclid's arithmetic as such.

 I am aware of other writing on Euclid and his theory of numbers; there may be much more of which I am not aware.
-As an apology for just going ahead anyway, and saying what I have to say, I cite Robert Pirsig, who coins a word in his philosophical novel Lila [64, ch.
+As an apology for just going ahead anyway, and saying what I have to say, I cite Robert Pirsig, who coins a useful word in his philosophical novel Lila [66, ch.
 26, pp. 370-2] and defines it by an analogy: